The Hidden Cost of Bad Investment Decisions: Why Most Losses Aren’t Market Losses; They’re Decision Losses

 • Can the AI explain its reasoning?

-• Can we audit and govern AI actions?
+• Can we audit and govern its actions?

 The Emergence of AI Control Loops

-One of the defining characteristics of Precision AI systems is the use of closed-loop control architectures.
+Precision AI systems rely on closed‑loop control architectures.

 Why Enterprise AI Needs Governance

-As AI systems gain autonomy, governance becomes non-negotiable.
+As AI systems gain autonomy, governance becomes essential.

 Read more about enterprise AI strategy: